fables-tales/nemesis/spec.md

 ####Parameters

-No parameters other than the authentication token.
+No parameters other than the authentication parameters (username and password)

 ####Response code